Microsoft/azure-docs.pl-pl/articles/communication-services/quickstarts/chat/includes/chat-java.md

         // User access token fetched from your trusted service String userAccessToken = "<USER_ACCESS_TOKEN>";

-        // Create a CommunicationUserCredential with the given access token, which is only valid until the token is valid CommunicationUserCredential userCredential = new CommunicationUserCredential(userAccessToken);
+        // Create a CommunicationTokenCredential with the given access token, which is only valid until the token is valid CommunicationTokenCredential userCredential = new CommunicationTokenCredential(userAccessToken);

         // Initialize the chat client
         final ChatClientBuilder builder = new ChatClientBuilder();